 To file early and reduce any delays, start collecting your tax documents as soon as you can.
 Here is a list of documents needed to prepare your tax return.
-These are the most commonly-used resources you'll need to successfully complete your taxes for the tax year you are filing.
+These are the most commonly-used resources you'll need to successfully complete your taxes with any filing method.